Leon Gray: Professional career

 Shortly before the start of the 1979 NFL season, Gray was traded to the Oilers for first and sixth-round draft picks.
 Patriots management saw the deal as a money-saving move.
 Upon hearing the news, John Hannah said, "We just traded away our Super Bowl."
 Ron Erhardt, who had replaced Chuck Fairbanks as the team's head coach, also admitted that he was against the trade.
 Gray's one-time opponent and now Oiler teammate, Elvin Bethea, would later say that the trade for Gray was one of the happiest days of his life.
 He also stated that Gray was at least in the top three of offensive linemen that he had to face during his career.
 The Oilers had a strong 1979 campaign, finishing the regular season 11-5 and winning their first two postseason games.
 However, as with the previous season, they were denied a trip to the Super Bowl by their chief rival (and defending champion), the Pittsburgh Steelers, in the AFC Championship game.
 Gray was voted as the Seagram's Seven Crowns of Sports Offensive Lineman of the Year for 1979.
 The team again made the playoffs in 1980, but lost to the eventual Super Bowl champion Raiders in the Wild card round.
 Gray continued to excel during his time with the team, being named 1st Team All-Pro in both 1979 and 1980.
 He was instrumental in helping Oilers' star running back Earl Campbell rush for NFL-leading totals of 1,679 yards in 1979 and 1,934 yards in 1980.
 He was selected as the AFC choice for the NFLPA/Coca-Cola Offensive Lineman of the Year Award for the 1980 season.
 After being named to the AFC Pro Bowl team for the fourth time at the end of the 1981 NFL season, Gray was traded from the Oilers to the New Orleans Saints in exchange for quarterback Archie Manning prior to the start of the 1982 NFL season.
 While with the Saints, Gray blocked for two-time Pro Bowl running back George Rogers.
 Gray played two seasons with the Saints before retiring from the NFL after the 1983 season.
 He is still considered arguably the best offensive tackle to play for the New England Patriots.
 Gray was named to the Patriots All-1970s Team, but was notably absent from their 35th (1994) Anniversary Team.

 Post-NFL activities

 Gray worked in construction in the Boston area after his retirement from football.

 Death

-On November 11, 2001, Gray was found dead at his home in the West Roxbury section of Boston.
-It is believed that he died of natural causes.
-Gray is survived by a son, Leon, Jr.
+On November 11, 2001, Gray was found dead at age 49 in his modest apartment in the Roxbury section of Boston.
+He died of natural causes and was survived by a son, Leon Jr.